haider-sama/Haideron-LMS/README.md

 <br>

 ## 💰 Estimated Self-Hosting Costs
-If you choose to host Haideron-LMS yourself, here’s a detailed cost breakdown based on different scales of deployment.
+If you choose to host OASIS-LMS yourself, here’s a detailed cost breakdown based on different scales of deployment.
 Costs vary by provider (AWS, DigitalOcean, Render, Supabase), so these are **approximate monthly estimates**.

 | Component             | 1,000 Students (Small Dept) | 100,000 Students (Medium Uni) | 200,000 Students (Large Uni) | Notes |